clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Branded raw material from Algalif: premium quality

-• Safely dosed according to the EU-permitted maximum amount of 8 mg per capsule
+• Safely dosed in accordance with the EU-permitted maximum amount of 8 mg per capsule

 • Free from unnecessary additives; dissolved in olive oil